Zaku: Descendants of the Zaku II series

 Although the original Zaku II was obsolete by the end of Zeon's war for independence, its design was frequently revisited in following conflicts; for instance, the RMS-106 Hi-Zack (a hybrid between Zeon's Zaku and Federation's GM) of the Gryps Conflict, the AMX-011 Zaku III of the first Neo Zeon movement, (to a lesser extent) the AMS-119 Geara Doga of the second Neo Zeon movement, the AMS-129 Geara Zulu of the third Neo Zeon movement, and the OMS-06RF RF Zaku of the Mars Zeon Rebellion.

 Popular culture

 Modeling competition

 There is an Ore Zaku ("My Zaku") competition held by Hobby Japan every year, where modellers can only use Zaku models to enter.
-Celebrating the MG Zaku Ver.
-2.0's release, the June and July 2007 edition of Dengeki Hobby Magazine have listed the pictures of most of the variants as a prelude of their Campaign ザク祭り(仮) (Zaku Carnival, name to be determined), where, in 1 month's time, there are already 20 entries to their Special Invitation campaign.
-They have accepted entries for the common campaign in the July and August 2007 issue, and the results are released in the November 2007 issue.

 Parts collection

-Merchandise like shoulder armour and antenna (horn) of the Zaku are available and a new series of products by Banpresto called Parts Collection for UFO catchers features four parts of the Zaku, a shoulder spike armor piece that is a radio, a body as a tool box, shoulder shield as a clock and head as a light.
-The four parts can be put together to form a roughly 1/35 scale Zaku.
+Merchandise like shoulder armour and antenna (horn) of the Zaku are available and a new series of products by Banpresto called Parts Collection for UFO catchers features four parts of the Zaku, a shoulder spike armor piece that is a radio, a body as a toolbox, shoulder shield as a clock and head as a light.
+The four parts can be combined to form a roughly 1/35 scale Zaku.
 Each part has 3 different colors, and thus users can build different variants.